mkelley/sbpy/docs/sbpy/activity/dust.rst

    >>> print(beta)
    0.1

 Synchrones
 ^^^^^^^^^^

-Synchrones are also simulated with the `~sbpy.activity.dust.syndynes.Syndynes` class, but instead generated with the :meth:`~sbpy.activity.dust.syndynes.Syndynes.get_synchrone` and :meth:`~sbpy.activity.dust.syndynes.Syndynes.synchrones` methods.
+Synchrones are also simulated with the `~sbpy.activity.dust.syndynes.Syndynes` class, but instead retrieved with the :meth:`~sbpy.activity.dust.syndynes.Syndynes.get_synchrone` and :meth:`~sbpy.activity.dust.syndynes.Syndynes.synchrones` methods.

 .. doctest-requires:: scipy